DjangoGirls/tutorial/en/python_introduction/README.md

 We want to open up a Python console, so type in `python` on Windows or `python3` on Mac OS/Linux and hit `enter`.

     $ python3
-    Python 3.4.2 (...)
+    Python 3.4.3 (...)
-    Type "copyright", "credits" or "license" for more information.
+    Type "help", "copyright", "credits" or "license" for more information.
     >>>

 ## Your first Python command!